We have compiled a list of resources for the community in response to the events at Club Q.

 You’ve known your pal for years, but all of a sudden, your close friendship has changed.
 They seem distant from you, avoid hanging out and/or ignore your calls.
 Sound familiar?
 You might assume it’s on you, “What’s wrong with me?” or, “What did I do wrong?”
 It hurts when there’s no rationale for why someone would become distant.
 But, as with any friendship, there’s no need to panic when you’re experiencing a friendship breakdown.

 People, events, and contexts inevitably change.
 It’s a part of life that everyone experiences.
 How you react to friendship obstacles determines the direction of the relationship moving forward.
-While acknowledging that challenges will arise, here are four strategies you can use to bolster a friendship:
+While acknowledging that challenges will arise, here are four strategies you can use to bolster a relationship with a close friend:

 Communicate: It’s alarming how often we avoid authentic communication in relationships.
 If you think there’s something below the surface that needs to be discussed, get to the bottom of it.
 Allow yourself to be vulnerable.
 If your friend declines your request to discuss the issue, then accept they’re not ready.
 Often, challenges resolve when the time is right.
 If you’ve reached out on multiple occasions without success, give them space and do your best to accept this fact.